 So, we see in the three preceding paragraphs some examples of how literal translation (found eminently in the Douay-Rheims Bible and the Vulgate Bible) not only provides the basis for Catholic doctrine, but also protects the faithful from not understanding it more clearly in the modern translations of the Bible.
 Modern translators err in putting scholarship ahead of such evidence, as well as ignoring the Church’s consistent history, and even approved private revelation regarding the translation of this verse.
 Also, there are elements to Catholic Biblical scholarship that must be consistent.
 These are just a few of the serious errors in modern translations.

 Finally, the orthodoxy of literal translation of the Bible is confirmed in the “Legend of the Septuagint.”
-The Septuagint is the 3rd century B.C. translation of the Hebrew Old Testament into Greek allegedly by 72 Jewish Biblical scholars.
+The Septuagint is the 3rd century B.C. translation of the Hebrew Old Testament into Greek, allegedly by 70 Jewish Biblical scholars.
 The legend is that the scholars were inspired and, though separated, came up with identical translations, which all were in perfect conformity with the original texts.
 This story has been controversial in the history of the Church (three saints who were Fathers of the Church supported the authenticity of the legend, while St. Jerome, likewise a Father of the Church, criticized it).
 In any case, one thing is for sure – the popular legend, true or fabricated to some degree, promotes the idea that literal translation was the only way to translate the Bible.
-And that has always been the thinking of Jews and Christians until recently, and now, sadly, literal translation, at least in the Church, has been almost entirely rejected.
+And that has always been the thinking of Jews and Christians until recently, and now, sadly, literal translation has been almost entirely rejected.

 To conclude, then, it is surprisingly easy to answer the question as to which is the best Bible:

 · It must be a literal translation – according to the teaching of the Church and the Bible itself.